Drblessing/notes/docs/ai/projects-guide.md

 ## Overview

 ChatGPT Projects allow you to create persistent workspaces with uploaded files, custom instructions, and context that persists across conversations.
-Here's how to structure your project directories for optimal results.
+Here's how to structure your project directories for optimal results, enjoy!

 ## Documents to Include: